IWW-NYC-GMB/iww.nyc/_events/april-2020-covid.md

 Training topics include:

-1) An organizing approach to COVID-19 mutual aid<br>
+1. An organizing approach to COVID-19 mutual aid
-2) A strategy making framework for the crisis and for the long-term<br>
+2. A strategy making framework for the crisis and for the long-term
-3) Tips on centering racial and gender justice in your workplace organizing<br>
+3. Tips on centering racial and gender justice in your workplace organizing
-4) The role of unions and other worker organizations<br>
+4. The role of unions and other worker organizations
-5) The legal context of COVID-19 emergency organizing<br>
+5. The legal context of COVID-19 emergency organizing
-6) And much more
+6. And much more

 About the Trainer: